-Pro Tip: These falls are less enchanting in the summer, when the dams divert some of the water for public use.
+Pro Tip: These falls are less enchanting in the summer when the dams divert some of the water for public use.

 8. Snow Falls, West Paris

 Snow Falls, located at a roadside rest area, is fed by the Androscoggin River.
-The landmark is fairly easy to access on easy pathways and bridges.
+The landmark is fairly easy to access on comfortable pathways and bridges.
 The shaded walkways and picnic tables make this a lovely stop for the naturalist who isn’t interested in a difficult hike.

-9. Little Wilson Falls, Elliotsville
+9. Little Wilson Lower And Upper Falls, Elliotsville

 10. Grand Falls, West Forks

 Although Grand Falls is only 40 feet tall, it is 100 feet wide.
 The Dead River’s strong current means that swimming isn’t advisable, but it also makes for a raging waterfall when the water level is high.